MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/create-custom-plugin.md

 ## Use your custom plugin

-To use your custom plugin, you need to add it to the Dev Proxy configuration file.
-Here's an example of how you can do this:
+To use your custom plugin, you need to add it to the Dev Proxy configuration file:

 1. Add the new plugin configuration in the `devproxyrc.json` file.